Keinberger/miden-inheritance-vaults/TUTORIAL.md

     let sync_summary = client.sync_state().await.unwrap();
 ```

-### Step 8: Deploy the vault
+### Step 9: Deploy the vault

 This step will be our most extensive one.
 Make sure to read the explanations carefully to understand the individual components properly.

 First, we will use an assembler to compile our Note code.
-[TODO: Explain briefly what an Assembler is]
+The assembler is a core component of the Miden VM that translates human-readable Miden Assembly code into executable bytecode that the VM can understand.
+For our inheritance vault, the assembler takes our Note's MASM code (which defines the inheritance logic) and converts it into a format that can be executed by Miden's virtual machine when the Note is consumed.

 After that, we need to specify and compose the following to instantiate the Miden Note: